toradex/flash-analytics-docs/docs/GETTING_STARTED.md

     toradexlabs/flash-analytics-tool
 ```

-For monitoring other container modify the --pid option:
+For monitoring other container, modify the --pid option:

 ```
 From --pid=host to --pid=container:<container-name>